 Your Home Drive (H:) can also be accessed through the web using myFiles, which is found in myYCP.
 This web-based access allows for convenient uploading and downloading of files.
 The (H:) drive is the file storage for the York College campus that can be used to store documents, audio files, video clips, and more.
 York College provides this space to all faculty, staff, and students.
 The facdata drive is also available from within myFiles.

 - Faculty and Staff wishing to have other file shares available off campus can request the share be added to myFiles.
 Once requested, everyone who accesses the share will have this viewable through the myFiles utility.

 If you are having issues with myFiles loading slowly please try a refresh or clearing your cache.
-If you still have issues, please contact the LTS Help Desk.
+If you still have issues, please contact us.

 Creating and Editing Files

 MyFiles now supports the ability to create new files no matter where you are.
 This feature allows you to put files on your H: drive and then edit them from anywhere with internet access.